sdroege/gst-plugin-rs/tutorial/tutorial-2.md

     pub struct SineSrc(ObjectSubclass<imp::SineSrc>) @extends gst_base::BaseSrc, gst::Element, gst::Object;
 }

-// GStreamer elements need to be thread-safe.
-For the private implementation this is automatically
-// enforced but for the public wrapper type we need to specify this manually. unsafe impl Send for SineSrc {}
-unsafe impl Sync for SineSrc {}

 // Registers the type for our element, and then registers in GStreamer under
 // the name "rssinesrc" for being able to instantiate it via e.g.
 // gst::ElementFactory::make().